Notice to eBay Auction Sellers (et al.)

 model is at retail the harder it will be for the model to attain over, at, or around that retail price.

-Estimated values are not an exact science, and, in any case, it is not my job to "set" secondary market prices,
+Estimated values are not an exact science, and, in any case, it is not my job or my prerogative to set secondary market prices.

 when all the stars align well for any given sale.
 That does not mean every private collector sale would be able to achieve these